WillTheFarmer/willthefarmer.github.io/README.md

 This application automates consolidation of log files from multiple Servers and unlimited Domains with audit trail & error logging.
 ## Python handles File Processing & MySQL handles Data Processing

+Current purpose of this repository is to promote newly named `apache-logs-to-mysql` repository on search engines by implementing Search Engine Optimization (SEO).

-The ApacheLogs2MySQL repository is barely found in [GitHub search](https://github.com/search) regardless of Topics added to Repository.
+The 4 month old `ApacheLogs2MySQL` repository had barely been found in [GitHub search](https://github.com/search) regardless of Topics added to Repository.

-No search engines outside of GitHub have yet to find the ApacheLogs2MySQL repository.
+No search engines outside of GitHub had yet to list the `ApacheLogs2MySQL` repository.

-My conclusion for the poor search results is one or both of the following:
+After researching the subject my deduction for poor search results is one or both of the following:

 - Repository name - Renamed from ApacheLogs2MySQL to apache-logs-to-mysql on 1/9/2025.